 In the mid 1980s, whilst at school, I discovered a genre of literature.
 This was exclusive to those books penned by a collection of authors known as the “Angry Young Men”.
 In addition with thanks to further encouragement shown by Mr Thompson (my old English Literature teacher), I was to become an avid collector and reader of Kitchen Sink Realism books.

 It’s since this day that my obsession with reading this genre of books continues.
 This incidentally remains to date, my favourite all time novel and film.
-For over three decades, my love of these books follows me into my late 40s.
+For over four decades, my love of these books follows me into my mid 50s.
 In conclusion it simply has become a long term (if not a life long) love affair of mine!

 The Appeal Of Kitchen Sink Realism Books